 DBX Elements

 PV8563W provides warm gas (300K) to be mixed with cold gas (80K) to achieve variable temperature gas for cooling either the Torus or Solenoid to 100K.
-This valve can be controlled on a downstream pressure PT8565, PT8513S, PT8513T, or a calculated pressure P_CDHE_8563W_S, P_CDHE_8563W_T or a DP across itself DP_CDHE_8563W depending on what other parts of the system are doing.
+This valve can be controlled on a downstream pressure PT8565, PT8513S, PT8513T, or a calculated pressure P_CDHE_8563W_S, P_CDHE_8563W_T, depending on what other parts of the system are doing.
 This valve also has a functionality of a PID on its maximum that can be used to limit its maximum position so that it does not overpower the cooling function desired.
 That is to say it won’t provide so much warm gas that the desired mixed gas temperature can’t be achieved.
 This can be done by controlling the Max setting on the position of PV8563C.OVAL as that position gets above 90 to 95% then PV8563W max is limited.

 PV8563C provides helium gas to two heat exchangers.
 The first is a gas/gas exchanger and the second is a tube in liquid exchanger where the liquid side has liquid nitrogen in it.
 This LN2 has two primary functions.
 The first is to provide LN2 for the Torus heat shields and the second is to provide cooling power for helium Cooling (or Warming) the Torus or Solenoid.
 To provide a stable and controllable temperature there are two critical dependencies.
 First, the warmer heat exchanger HX 8564 is fed only gas.
 This can only be done if the liquid reservoir LL8554CP/DP is not overfilled.
 Second the same reservoir level must not get below ~30% and uncover the HX tubing.
 PV8563C primary PID loop controls the supply temperature to the load (solenoid or torus).
 It can do this based on a fixed temperature value which must be stepped down or upon a desired DT between the helium and a metal temperature.
-For the Torus we have used HE_METAL_DT or HE_METAL_DT2 for the Solenoid we have HE_SMETAL_CD_DT, HE_SMETAL_CD_DT2, HE_SMETAL_WU_DT, HE_SMETAL_WU_DT2.
+For the Torus we have used HE_METAL_DT or HE_METAL_DT2 for the Solenoid we have HE_METAL_CD_DT, HE_METAL_CD_DT2, HE_METAL_WU_DT, HE_METAL_WU_DT2.
 Again we have a PID for the Maximum position of this valve and it can be used to limit a maximum temperature difference of metals within the load.
 For the Torus we use METAL4K_DT_MAX.
 For the Solenoid we have several constraints.
-To allow us to combine these limits we use an algorithm to first calculate each difference then calculate the percentage of each difference from its maximum difference then finally compare each percentage and find the max percentage and use that S_DT_MAX_Percent and we will limit the value to 75%.
+To allow us to combine these limits we use an algorithm to first calculate each difference then calculate the percentage of each difference from its maximum difference then finally compare each percentage and find the max percentage and use that DT_MAX_PCT and we will limit the value to 75%.

 PV8566S is the variable temperature supply valve to the Solenoid.
 It is mostly designed as a shut off valve to isolate this source from the 4K temperature supply.
 It could also be used to either limit the flow to the solenoid by controlling its position on directly on Flow FI8561 or on Liquid level in the N2 pot LL8554CP if it gets low.